-Avoid use if hypersensitive to pantothenic acid.
+Avoid use if hypersensitivity to pantothenic acid exists.

 None well documented.